 When Beryl met Eryl.
-Our Heswall charity shop volunteer, Beryl, brings us her tale as old as time.
+Tribute to former Heswall charity shop volunteer, Beryl, who brought us her tale as old as time.

 Published on: 17/01/2025

-For the past ten years she’s been greeting our customers and her fellow volunteers alike, with a huge smile and a warm hello.
+For over ten years at Heswall she’d been greeting our customers and her fellow volunteers alike, with a huge smile and a warm hello.

-Born in 1930 in Birkenhead, Beryl is the eldest of four children, alongside brother, Maurice, and two sisters, Maureen and Irene.
+Born in 1930 in Birkenhead, Beryl was the eldest of four children, alongside brother, Maurice, and two sisters, Maureen and Irene.

 During World War II, Beryl was evacuated to Shropshire for safety where she struck up a friendship with another young girl, June.
-It was through June that Beryl met the future love of her life, Eryl.
-She told us the story of, When Beryl met Eryl,
+It was through June that Beryl met the love of her life, Eryl.
+She told us her own story of, When Beryl met Eryl,

 We took the train and when we arrived we discovered there was no public transport and it was a couple of miles walk to the farm.
 Along the way, we must have been looking a bit bedraggled, a man in a tractor pulled up asking where we were going and offered us a lift.
 We were grateful for the offer and jumped in.